 You don’t need to stay in Baqueira Beret to ski at the resort.
 The resort of Baqueira itself is pretty small.
 I walked it in about 20 minutes.

 There are charming little medieval villages strung along the valley.
 These villages, too, are tiny but they all seem to have the obligatory Romanesque church.
 They have accommodation as well as some restaurants.
-My friend Rachel from the blog, Rachel’s Ruminations, did a tour of the Romanesque churches in the Val d’Aran.

 We didn’t rent a car and that was a huge mistake.
 The taxi service comes to your remote hamlet from the regional centre of Vielha which in our case was 20 minutes away.
 In addition, the basic call out rate is €30 for a taxi even if you are going 5 minutes by car to the next village.
 Walking is not a good idea though – the road is windy and there is no easy pedestrian byway on the side of the road.

 There is plenty of parking and ice/snow on the roads is not a problem as it is cleared regularly.

 Activities for Non-Skiers

 There is plenty in the Val d’Aran for non-skiers to be kept busy.
 I consider eating and drinking my way through a series of medieval villages very entertaining in the manner of Rachel who did not ski when her family went skiing.